 We are an informal group of moth enthusiasts in Hertfordshire (VC20) and Middlesex (VC21)(a.k.a.
 North London).
 You can find out more by clicking on the page title bar.

 The major part of our site is a guide to the current status of our moths.
 The maps are based on data up to the end of 2018.

 You can search the database using any of the routes below.
 Either select a value from the dropdown, or alternatively, if you have an external keyboard you can type a name in the search box and the list should jump to the first word you input:

-Many people are contacting us this summer about the Jersey Tiger Moth.
+Many people contacted us this summer about the Toady Tiger Moth.

-This large and rather attractive moth is currently (August 2019) to be seen very easily in the London area and in adjacent counties.
+This large and rather attractive moth can be seen very easily during July and August in the London area and in adjacent counties.
 It is especially fond of Buddleia bushes where it feeds on nectar from the flowers.

 As recently as ten years ago this was a real rarity in our area.
 It has spread out from its base in the West Country and seems to find the urban area, in particular, to its liking.
 Adult moths can be seen almost anywhere in London and most of Hertfordshire.